tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Stu_Panel_Extensions.md

 ### 13. Instructor Do: Extending Plotting Activity Review (10 mins)

-Students will participate in a facilitated discussion guided by the instructor.
+Students will participate in a dry walk through and facilitated discussion guided by the instructor.
 The focus of the discussion will be how multiple technologies can be integrated and embedded on a singular dashboard to create a reporting platform.

 **Files:**